Anant-mishra1729/qrcopy/README.md

 # qrcopy
-Linux application to share clipboard text to mobile phone using qrcode
+Linux application to generate QR code for
+* Clipboard text
+* Any input text
+* Input file

+and **Directly share any text to Pastebin with a single command**

 ## Install